 Everyone has their definition of what “healthy” is.
 According to the Oxford dictionary, health is defined as being free from illness or injury.

-Unless you find yourself with a dairy allergy (lactose intolerant), there’s no reason to avoid half and half.
+Unless you find yourself with a dairy allergy (lactose intolerant), there’s no reason to avoid half and half or other dairy products.

-I wouldn’t recommend you drink half and half as a beverage in itself, especially since it is still relatively high in calories, and that can sabotage your weight loss efforts.
+I wouldn’t recommend you drink half and half as a beverage in itself, especially since it is still relatively high in calories per serving, and that can sabotage a keto dieters weight loss efforts.

-But, a splash of half-and-half in your coffee can be a great and healthy alternative to other coffee additives.
+But, a splash of half-and-half in your coffee can be a great and healthy alternative offering health benefits relative to other coffee additives.

 What else can you use instead of half and half?
-If you’re looking to save as many carbs as possible, here are a few options.
+If you’re looking to save on your carb count as much as possible, here are a few options that won't break your carb limit.

 Heavy whipping cream

-I’d opt to use heavy whipping cream (HWC) instead of half and half.
+I’d opt to use this instead of half and half.
 If consuming as little carbs as possible is your priority, use HWC.

-After all, half and half is merely half HWC and half whole milk.
-Since whole milk contains the majority of the carbs, using only HWC may be a viable substitute for half and half while on keto.
+Keep in mind, half and half is merely two different dairy products combined.
+Since the majority of the carbs are in the milk portion, using only HWC may be a viable substitute for half and half while on a keto diet.

 Butter and/or MCT Oil